Joint Degree Programs

 student

-Marquette University offers several joint degree programs for law students.
+Marquette University offers several dual degree programs for law students.
 A candidate seeking to apply for any joint degree program must file and complete two separate applications: one for the Law School and one for the other degree program.
+The LSAT can be used as an entrance exam for any of the approved programs listed below.

 Joint degree candidates should enroll at the Law School before applying to the other degree program.
 It is recommended that law students who wish to pursue joint degree programs begin the other degree program in their second year of law school.